ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/hackMeIfYouCan.md

 ## Log out of your Ubuntu KVM guest

-All of the work in this section is performed on the RHEL 8.5 host, so log out of your Ubuntu KVM guest, so logo out of your Ubuntu KVM guest:
+All of the work in this section is performed on the RHEL 8.5 host, so log out of your Ubuntu KVM guest, so log out of your Ubuntu KVM guest:

    ``` bash
    exit